allegro/hermes/docs/docs/user/subscribing.md

 Option                | Description
 --------------------- | ---------------------------------------------------
 type                  | type of filter path                  | dotted expression to query avro document.
-When array selector is used then wildcard sign `*` can be used as index matcher               | regexp expression to match value from avro document
+When array selector is used then wildcard sign `*` can be used as index matcher               | regexp expression to match value from avro document matchingStrategy      | type of matching strategy.
+Default is `all`

 Example:
 ```
 {"type": "avropath", "path": ".user.name", "matcher": "^abc.*"}
 {"type": "avropath", "path": ".user.addresses[1].city", "matcher": "^abc.*"}
 {"type": "avropath", "path": ".user.addresses[*].city", "matcher": "^abc.*"}
+{
+    "type": "avropath",
+    "path": ".user.addresses[*].city",
+    "matcher": "^abc.*",
+    "matchingStrategy": "any"
+}
 ```

 ### Adding filters